-There are a lot of administrative pain points that providers have to deal with in the medical field, and one of the most common issues is a prior authorization.
-This can be a frustrating hurdle that providers need to clear before they can perform a test or dispense certain medications for their patients.
-It is helpful for the practice to utilize expert prior authorization services to ensure the claims will be reimbursed.
+There are a lot of administrative pain points that providers have to deal with in the medical field, and one of the most common issues is prior authorization.
+This can be a frustrating hurdle that providers need to clear before they can perform a test or dispense certain medications for their patients, especially if they don’t know that there are other ways how prior authorization works.
+Since there is so much to know, a medical practice should utilize expert prior authorization services to ensure the claims will be reimbursed.

 What Is Prior Authorization?

-Prior authorization is a process used by insurance companies to determine if a prescribed product or service (imaging studies, medications, surgeries etc.) will be covered.
+Prior authorization is a process insurance companies use to determine if a prescribed product or service (imaging studies, medications, surgeries, etc.) will be covered.
 The prior authorization ensures that the service will be paid in full or in part.
-For example, once a provider orders an MRI for a patient, the provider may have to reach out to the insurance company to see if they will cover the cost of the MRI..
+For example, once a provider orders an MRI for a patient, the provider may have to reach out to the insurance company to see if they will cover the cost of the MRI.

-According to fiercehealthcare.com healthcare professionals could have saved $13.3 billion on administrative waste in 2020.
+Fiercehealthcare.com says healthcare professionals could have saved $13.3 billion on administrative waste in 2020.
 Prior authorization can be a frustrating hurdle because it can delay the process of patients receiving the care they need.
-Therefore, it is important for doctors to understand how prior authorization works and how they can maximize the chances of getting the claim covered.
+Therefore, doctors need to understand how prior authorization works and how they can maximize the chances of getting the claim covered.
 A service like DataMatrix can help the practice’s bottom line.

 - The doctor will usually try to order an Imaging scan or a specific medication.
 After the order is put through, the person running the task will be alerted to the prior authorization status of that medication or test.
-For example, if a doctor orders a medication or test, the practice will need to check with the insurance company for prior authorization.
+For example, if a doctor orders a medication or trial, the practice must check with the insurance company for prior authorization.

 - At this time, the practice needs to start a prior authorization process.
-The exact information required to submit the request can vary from insurance to insurance.
-Typically, this is a process that is handled over the phone, using a secure email server, or through fax messages.
+The information required to submit the request can vary from insurance to insurance.
+Typically, this process is handled over the phone, via a secure email server, or through fax.

-- It is not unusual for a prior authorization situation to take a few days or a few weeks to get resolved.
+- It is not unusual for a prior authorization situation to take a few days or weeks to resolve.
 It may require multiple phone calls, and it could require a lot of waiting.

-- At the end of the process, the insurance company will either approve the prior authorization request or deny it.
+- At the end of the process, the insurance company will either approve or deny the prior authorization request.
 If the claim is denied, the doctor may have an avenue for appealing the decision.

 Professional Services Can Streamline the Process